soundio/sequence-json/README.md

 ## Implementations

+- <a href="http://sound.io">sound.io</a> creates and exports Music JSON.
+- <a href="http://github.com/soundio/soundstage">Soundstage</a>, the JS library that powers <a href="http://sound.io">sound.io</a>, can be used to edit and play Music JSON in any web page.
 - <a href="http://github.com/soundio/midi">MIDI</a> Soundio's MIDI library converts MIDI events to Music JSON events with it's <code>normalise</code> method.
-- <a href="http://github.com/soundio/sequence">Sequence</a> Soundio's Sequence object consumes and creates Music JSON.
-There's a demo at <a href="http://sound.io/sequencer/">sound.io/sequencer</a>.
-- <a href="http://labs.cruncher.ch/scribe/">Scribe</a> is a music notation interpreter and SVG renderer that consume (an old version of) Music JSON.
+- <a href="http://labs.cruncher.ch/scribe/">Scribe</a> is a music notation interpreter and SVG renderer that consumes (an old version of) Music JSON.

 ## References